JohnSnowLabs/spark-nlp/docs/en/quickstart.md

     .setIncludeMetadata(true)
 ```

 Or, you can use Apache Spark functions (SQL) to manipulate the output DataFrame.
-Here we combine the tokens and NER reuslts together:
+Here we combine the tokens and NER results together:

 ```scala
 finisher.withColumn("newCol", explode(arrays_zip($"finished_token", $"finished_ner")))
 ```

-If you need to have a flattened dataframe (each sub array in a new column) from any annotations other than struct type columns, you can use `explode` function from Spark SQL.
+If you need to have a flattened DataFrame (each sub-array in a new column) from any annotations other than struct type columns, you can use `explode` function from Spark SQL.

 ```python
 import pyspark.sql.functions as F